DirkEngels/dotenv-editor/IDEAS.md

 ### Fixes
 - Displaying menu with items with depth > 2
 - Error when variable value contains spaces
+- Use current working directory to search for .env files

 ### Improvements
 - After asking for input return to the previous menu, not the main menu.